 The single most important step though, is to just get started, collect feedback and make your users feel valued.
 You’ll build loyalty and improve revenue, and save your Product Manager and Developers a ton of time and headaches.

 Want to give it a go?
-20,000 software teams are already integrating user feedback into their development process with Userback’s user feedback platform.
-Try it free for 14 days now and find out just how easy it is.
+20,000 software teams are already integrating user feedback into their development process with Userback’s user feedback platform.and find out just how easy it is.